twh/twh.github.io/_pages/cv.md

 - Principal administrator of the Caltech Tier2 cluster for the Compact Muon Solenoid at CERN’s Large Hadron Collider.
 - Deployed and maintained a 7300 slot HTCondor scheduling system with 4.5PB of storage.
-- Collaborated with Fermilab, CERN, and other sites on LHC compute grid infrastructure.
+- Collaborated with Fermilab, CERN, and other sites on LHC and Open Science Grid compute infrastructure.
-- Managed a budget of $150k per year.
+- Managed a budget of $150k per year for hardware maintenance and refreshes.
-- Developed a state-of-the-art SDN testbed.
+- Developed a state-of-the-art SDN testbed for testing scientific workflows via contribution to EsNet.
-- Redesigned the core network topology to minimize latency and increase redundancy.
+- Redesigned the core network topology into a tiered model to minimize latency and increase redundancy.
-- Deployed an R&D Ceph cluster for testing advanced features.
+- Deployed an R&D Ceph cluster for testing advanced features and contributing to the XrootD project.
-- Presented at various conferences and institutions.
+- Presented at various conferences and institutions showcasing the work done by the Caltech HEP team.

 ### Systems Analyst, IT Operations Management
 **Duke University, Durham, North Carolina**
 *2011-2015*

-- Principal Unix/Linux and network analyst on a small operations team.
+- Principal Unix/Linux and network analyst on a small operations team that managed all university systems and applications.
-- Managed change management, incident management, operations monitoring, and systems documentation.
+- Conducted change management, incident management, operations monitoring, and documentation for all enterprise applications.
-- Principal administrator for monitoring/metrics systems.
+- Principal administrator for monitoring/metrics and mission critical 24/7 NOC alerting systems.
-- Acted as a liaison to the Network/VoIP engineering teams.
+- Acted as a liaison to the Network/VoIP engineering teams and technical advisor to academic, research, and business teams.
-- Coded large screen dashboard displays in Perl for ServiceNow, Tableau, CA Spectrum, and others.
+- Coded large screen dashboard displays in Perl for ServiceNow, Tableau, CA Spectrum, and other APIs.
-- Led evaluation of monitoring and metrics products for a VoIP infrastructure.
+- Led evaluation of monitoring and metrics products for 20k endpoint VoIP infrastructure.

 ### Senior Technical Analyst
 **FedEx, Memphis, Tennessee**
 *2007-2011*

-- Operated in a production support role for Unix/Linux sorting and operations hosts.
+- Provided production support for Unix/Linux sorting automation and command-and-control hosts.
-- Deployed and maintained highly available systems.
+- Deployed and maintained highly available SCADA systems critical to global logistics operations.
-- Supported 900Mhz wireless infrastructure.
-- Advised multiple teams on operating systems, DNS, Apache, Nagios, automation, and security.
+- Advised multiple teams on operating systems, DNS, web, monitoring, automation, and security.
 - Constructed monitoring and response solution for worldwide critical SCADA systems.
+- Designed and deployed systems for a new full-automated lights-out facility.
+- Supported 900Mhz wireless and handheld device infrastructure.

 ### Technical Analyst
 **FedEx, Memphis, Tennessee**
 *2005-2007*

 - Assisted with the day-to-day operation of the www.fedex.com distributed infrastructure.
-- Monitored production Linux/FreeBSD/Solaris clusters.
+- Monitored production Linux/FreeBSD/Solaris systems across DMZ, ZMD, and backend.
-- Supported all fedex.com applications.
+- Provided first level support for all fedex.com C and Java/Weblogic applications.
 - Organized and managed emergency technical conference bridges during incidents.

 ### Intern II